brad-do/nb-miscellany/README.md

 ## rick_rolling.ipynb
 Here's a silly little notebook, inspired by [this](https://www.littlemissdata.com/blog/lacroix) [Little Miss Data](https://www.littlemissdata.com/) post, where I try to figure out to drop an animated GIF on top of a matplotlib chart.

+## venn_diagrams.ipynb
+A notebook demonstrating a great way to create Venn Diagrams.